 – If you are following other testifiers, please listen to their comments and try not to be repetitive.

 – Applause or demonstrations of any sort are not permitted.

--SHUT OFF OR SILENCE CELL PHONES
+– TURN OFF OR COMPLETELY SILENCE ALL CELL PHONES

 You are currently browsing the archives for the Uncategorized category.